smithms91/Vex-3/README.md

 - [ ] (WIP) Premium Only Modal. *3
 - [ ] If user is premium and using premium colors, when premium is disabled change their color to a default color.
 - [ ] (Mostly done) Fix social icons that are images with a background color.
 Need SVG or pure icon.
+- [ ] Profile Footer needs higher z-index, underneath Vex footer
+- [ ] Back button from insights if coming from account page should not take you to settings page, instead accounts page.
+Same from settings page.

 *2